 This pump requires little service due to its rugged, minimum-maintenance design.
 However, if it becomes necessary to inspect or replace the wearing parts, follow these instructions, which are keyed to the sectional views (see Figures 1, 2 and 3) and the accompanying parts lists.
+Maintenance and repair instructions for the Air Release Valve Assembly are covered separately in the specific literature shipped with the unit.

 Before attempting to service the pump, disconnect or lock out the power supply to prevent accidental start up.
-Close all valves in the suction and discharge piping and drain the pump casing and group grind by removing the drain plugs (16, Figure 1, and 29, Figure 2).
+Close all valves in the suction and discharge piping and drain the pump casing and group grind by removing the drain plugs (17, Figure 1, and 31, Figure 2).
 Clean and reinstall the drain plugs.